surajrd2001/Hostel-complaint-app/README.md

-# Hostel Management Complaint Redressal App
+# Hostel Gravience Tracker App

 “Hostel Management Complaint Redressal App” is a native (android & iOS) Application developed for managing various complaints that occured in the hostel.
 For the past few years,